 1 What shall we say then that Abraham our father, as pertaining to the flesh, hath found?
 2 For if Abraham were justified by works, he hath whereof to glory; but not before God.

-In this chapter, the Apostle uses the example of Abraham, the father of the Jewish nation, to support the previous chapter’s conclusion that salvation is found only by following the law of faith (Rom 3:27), also called the righteousness of faith (Rom 4:13) and obedience of faith (Rom 16:26).
+In this chapter, the Apostle uses the example of Abraham, the father of the Jewish nation, to support the previous chapter’s conclusion that salvation is found only by following the Law of Faith (Rom 3:27), also called the righteousness of faith (Rom 4:13) and obedience of faith (Rom 16:26).
 Keeping the commandments in the Law of Moses cannot cleanse the soul from the blots of sin, for while the Law showed man’s failure to follow God, it could not award substantive forgiveness and purity.
 The worshipers could offer sacrifices and rituals which covered their transgressions, but those sins were not taken away.
 The Lamb of God, on the other hand, was manifested to take away our sins (1John 3:5) and to cleanse us from all unrighteousness.
 So doing the deeds of the Law can never justify the soul of man (Rom 3:28; 10:4).

-The Apostle now asks a question of weighty consequence in this Jewish dispute: was Abraham made holy by doing the works of the Law?
+The Apostle now asks a question of weighty consequence in this Jewish dispute: did Abraham become righteous by doing the works of the Law?
 God has blessed no man with greater promises than faithful Abraham, who became the father of many nations (Gen 17:4).
 However, even Abraham was not rewarded/justified by God on account of his good works (ergon, see Rom 2:6-8).
 That is firstly evident because the Law had not yet been given when Abraham received the blessings, and secondly because the Scripture, in a remarkable passage, says that Abraham’s faith was counted to him for righteousness (Gen 15:6).
 At God’s command, Abraham offered up Isaac, believing that God was able to raise him up, even from the dead (Heb 11:17-19).
 That is serious faith.

 Abraham…hath found.
 This isn’t saying that he discovered something new, but that he obtained it (same word so translated in Heb 9:12).
 Abraham’s faith gained for him righteousness in God’s eyes.
 It was not a full cleansing of the soul of all sin, for that incredible action was not yet available (see note on Romans 3:21-26).
 Nevertheless, God counted Abraham’s faith of sufficient value to reckon him as righteous and, consequently, conditioned for communion with God.
 Therefore is he called the friend of God (James 2:23; 2Chr 20:7).
-And in the final analysis, that is the meaning of justification; we have peace with God (Rom 5:1, see note Rom 3:28).
+And in the final analysis, that is the purpose of justification; we have peace with God (Rom 5:1, see note Rom 3:28).

 3 For what saith the scripture?
 Abraham believed God, and it was counted unto him for righteousness.

 The KJV translators did not consistently render the Greek logizomai in this chapter.
-Verses 3-5 have counted, verses 4, 9 and 10 have reckoned, and verses 6, 8, 11, 22, 23 and 24 have imputed.
-Only twice in the other thirty occasions it is found in the NT is it translated “imputed,” and inexplicably, one of those quotes the same OT phrase in verse three (compare James 2:23).
+Verses 3-5 have counted, but verses 4, 9-10 have reckoned, and verses 6, 8, 11, 22-24 have imputed.
+Only twice in the other thirty occasions it is found in the NT is it translated “imputed,” and inexplicably, one of those quotes the same OT phrase that verse 3 quotes (compare James 2:23).
 The situation is compounded by the differences of meaning in those words.
 To impute is to “attribute, credit or assign,” while to reckon is to “consider or regard as,” and to (ac)count is to “accrue or calculate.”
-The reason for the varied translations seems linked to the fairly wide usage of logizomai in the Greek Scriptures, where it is translated, “reckon, (ac)count, impute, reason, suppose, think, consider, number, esteem, devise.”
-Thankfully however, these differences have minimal implication for understanding Paul’s large point, that God took Abraham’s faith and counted it as righteousness.
-In other words, he simply points out that Abraham did not earn righteousness by his good works but found (v1) it by his faith in God.

 The same word is used in the opposite action: Blessed is the man to whom the Lord will not impute (logizomai) sin (v8).
 This implies the following complement: God counts a man to be guilty, He also counts a man to be righteous.
-It is a unilateral action of God which is based upon His goodness and mercy and not upon the good works of man.
-In the light of other Scriptures however, it would be foolish to infer that Abraham’s works of obedience did not have worth and did not factor into God’s decision to bless him beyond all others.
-Abraham believed God.
-There is a serious weight of meaning in that sentence.
-Reading his story, we are compelled to see that his believing involved hearing and obeying God and persevering therein (Gen 22:16).
-Indeed, we are so impressed by Abraham’s constant and implicit obedience to God’s commandments that his other attributes fade from view.
+It is a unilateral action of God and is, of course, wholly based in His character of perfect justice, mercy, wisdom, knowledge, righteousness and goodness.
+If it were based upon the good works of man, nobody would be saved.
+It would be foolish though, to infer that Abraham’s works of obedience did not have worth and did not factor into God’s decision to bless him beyond all others.
+The Scriptures everywhere affirm that God does indeed consider a man’s works in weighing out His grace to him.
+His hand pours out more upon hearts that are more attuned to Him.
+For God is not unrighteous to forget a man’s work (Heb 6:10), but will abundantly pardon even the wicked man that forsakes his evil ways (Is 55:7).

 Again, the works that cannot justify a man are the works of the Law (Rom 3:28; 9:32).
 Indeed, no work of man can cleanse him of sin (see note Rom 3:20).
 Paul however, is not discouraging a man from doing works of Love, but discouraging him from doing works of the Law.
 Likewise, James is not encouraging a man to do the works of the Law, but encouraging him to do the works of Love (James 2:24; Gal 5:6).
 Consistently then, James cites Abraham and Rahab (antecedents of the Law) as examples of works of faith leading to justification.